-Michelle is also commitment to improving the lives of youth.
+Michelle is also committed to improving the lives of youth.
 As a past volunteer with Court Appointed Special Advocates (CASA), The Make A Wish Foundation, and serving as big sister with the Big Brothers / Big Sisters, elevating the wellbeing of our youth matters to her.
 Michelle’s volunteer work led her to create her own children’s program called Perfect, Just the Way You Are.
 This program was designed to help youth better understand how to Nourish the Body and the Mind and has reached over 2,000 children and their families in NJ, NY and PA over the past 5 years.
 The program recently evolved into a school-wide and student led mental health wellness fair.
 Her intentions are to touch as many children’s lives with this program so that children proactively develop a healthy relationship to brain health.

 MICHELLE'S KEYNOTE TOPICS INCLUDE: